 Figure 1.
-LabVIEW Real-Time and WES7 provide a higher degree of reliability when compared to general-purpose OSs.
+RTOSes and WES7 provide a higher degree of reliability when compared to general-purpose OSs.

 Many embedded applications require a high degree of reliability.
 Determinism and extended system operation are both key metrics of reliability for embedded systems.
-Both LabVIEW Real-Time and WES7 can provide a higher degree of reliability when compared to general-purpose OSs such as Microsoft Windows 7 or Mac OSX.
-LabVIEW Real-Time provides the greatest level of application reliability through a high degree of determinism and excellent extended operation capabilities.
+A Real-Time OS (RTOS) and WES7 can both provide a higher degree of reliability when compared to general-purpose OSs such as Microsoft Windows 7 or Mac OSX.
+An RTOS provides the greatest level of application reliability through a high degree of determinism and excellent extended operation capabilities.
 WES7 does not provide determinism at all, but does have improved extended operation when compared to a general-purpose OS.

-The LabVIEW Real-Time OS is designed from the ground up to provide you with the highest degree of application reliability without implementing your system in hardware using the LabVIEW FPGA Module.
+RTOSes are designed from the ground up to provide you with the highest degree of application reliability without implementing your system in hardware using the LabVIEW FPGA Module.
 One key metric of reliability is determinism: an OS’s ability to consistently perform a task in a known amount of time.
 The wider the variation of execution time, or jitter, between iterations of the same task or loop in LabVIEW, the lower the determinism.
-LabVIEW Real-Time has a very high degree of determinism, while WES7 has no determinism at all.
+Both VxWorks and NI Linux Real-Time have a very high degree of determinism, while WES7 has no determinism at all.
 This is a critical distinction for many applications.

-LabVIEW Real-Time achieves determinism by giving you the ability to attain very precise timing control over your application tasks.
+VxWorks and NI Linux Real-Time achieve determinism by giving you the ability to attain very precise timing control over your application tasks.
 Through the use of Timed Loops as well as prioritization of tasks, the OS can ensure that key application operations execute consistently and in a known amount of time.
 In terms of timing, WES7 operates in the same way as Windows 7, allowing any task to pre-empt execution of any other task, and preventing any measure of determinism at all.

-Applications requiring consistent application execution time such as closed-loop proportional integral derivative (PID) control, or event response such as emergency stop operation should always use LabVIEW Real-Time.
+Applications requiring consistent application execution time such as closed-loop proportional integral derivative (PID) control, or event response such as emergency stop operation should always use an RTOS.
 Deterministic communication protocols such as EtherCAT, often used for NI C Series expansion or motion control, also require LabVIEW Real-Time and cannot be used with WES7.

 Another key to reliability is ensuring that an application runs correctly for an extended period of time.
 Many embedded applications require continuous operation.
-Both LabVIEW Real-Time and WES7 have features and properties that make them a good choice for tasks requiring extended operation.
+VxWorks, NI Linux Real-Time, and WES7 all have features and properties that make them a good choice for tasks requiring extended operation.

 WES7 augments the general-purpose OS properties of Windows 7 with a new feature called Enhanced Write Filter (EWF) to ensure a higher degree of reliability.
 EWF protects your files from corruption in an unexpected system event such as power loss by filtering file writes during operation to a RAM disk.
 Then, when the system is properly shut down, or when the user or application directs, the file writes stored in the RAM disk are committed to the physical disk.
 This allows you to choose when the system is vulnerable to file corruption and ensure that the operation is carried out only when it is safe to do so.
 If power is removed before file writes are committed to disk, the writes are lost, but critical application and system files are protected from corruption.